 Explanatory note: Like most sports, cricket depends for its effective organisation, administration and development on a pyramid regulatory structure, with National Cricket Federations exercising control over cricket in their respective territories, and the ICC addressing global issues where the National Cricket Federations consider that collective action is required.
 This pyramid governance structure is vital to the regulatory integrity of the sport, enabling the ICC and its National Cricket Federations to ensure the uniform application of rules protecting the sport and its stakeholders throughout the sport, wherever it is played, and to hold all participants accountable under those rules - including antidoping rules and other rules and regulations designed to protect participants and/or to preserve the integrity of the sport - in a fair and transparent fashion.
-Accordingly, it is the exclusive right and responsibility of each National Cricket Federation to retain control over cricket matches and events played within its territory, and therefore (i) to determine whether or not a particular match played within its territory should be recognised or not. and (ii) to be both responsible and accountable for ensuring that any such match or event which it sanctions complies with these Regulations.
-The only exception to this is that if an event (or a match in the case of a one-off match not forming part of an event) involves more than four Full Member overseas players then an ICC No-Objection Certificate ("ICC NOC") is required in addition to the relevant National Cricket Federation's sanction.
+Accordingly, it is the exclusive right and responsibility of each National Cricket Federation to retain control over cricket matches and events played within its territory, and therefore to determine whether or not a particular match played within its territory should be recognised or not.
+The only exception to this is that if an event (or a match in the case of a one-off match not forming part of an event) involves more than four Full Member overseas players then the sanction of the ICC is required.